 The SPEII applies the same nonparametric estimation algorithm and Metro-based normalization that is used for jobs.
 This results in the following sub-component

 Again, the SPEII applies the nonparametric estimation and Metro-based normalization.
-This results in the final sub-component
+This results in the sub-component

-The SPEIIIndex produces two main components: the Index Score and the Impact Size.
+The SPEII produces two main components: the Index Score and the Impact Size.
 The Score is a measure of the achievement gap for the given Metro region and will be discussed further below.
-The Impact Size is an absolute measure of the economic impact of our population of interest, LGBTQ entrepreneurs.
+The Impact Size is an absolute measure of the economic impact of our population of interest, LGBTQ+ entrepreneurs.

-The Impact Size is computed by adding the three normalized sub-factors together to give a measure of the “economy” for LGBTQ entrepreneurs
+The Impact Size is computed by adding the four normalized sub-factors together to give a measure of the “economy” for LGBTQ entrepreneurs

 Similarly we compute a mean impact size to reflect the average impact of individual LGBTQ+ entrepreneurs in a given metro

-There is substantial existing research literature on wage gap, funding gap, and other barriers for female entrepreneurs.
+There is substantial existing research literature on wage gap, funding gap, and other barriers for underrepresented entrepreneurs.
 Here we seek to understand the scale of what individual Metros could achieve if those barriers were reduced.
 In the SPEII, this achievable prediction is represented by the purple bar.
 Rather than just imagine that LGBTQ+ or female entrepreneurs behave identically to their straight and male peers, or that cultural barriers can be immediately removed, the SPEII instead uses a model of “best-in-class” performance for each individual measure.
-The achievable represents all of the jobs and patents that could have been.
+The achievable represents all of the jobs or patents, e.g., that could have been.
 The achievement gap is the difference between the Index’s measurements and its predictions.

 For each mean sub-factor, such as

 the SPEII computes a best-in-class performance.
 The Index considers each Metro and removes any Metro with three or fewer members of the population of interest.
 Of the remaining Metros, it then removes all entrepreneurs whose performance is 2.5 standard deviations above or below that Metro’s mean for that sub-factor.
-The Index recomputes the mean of the sub-factor after removing those Metros and entrepreneurial outliers, and also computes an outlier-corrected sub-factor mean for non-LGBTQ entrepreneurs.
+The SPEII recomputes the mean of the sub-factor after removing those Metros and entrepreneurial outliers and also computes an outlier-corrected sub-factor mean for non-LGBTQ+ entrepreneurs.